lowkeyarhan/JARVIS-reboot/jarviscore/README.md

 # JARVIS Core - React Application

-JARVIS Core is a modern React application built with Vite, providing a robust foundation for building intelligent and interactive user interfaces.
+JARVIS is a modern React application built with Vite, providing a robust foundation for building intelligent and interactive user interfaces.

 ## Features